beeware/Python-Apple-support/README.rst

 In the meantime only OpenSSL.framework can be built for tvOS or watchOS:

+- make OpenSSL.framework-iOS
-- make dist/tvOS/OpenSSL.framework
+- make OpenSSL.framework-tvOS
-- make dist/watchOS/OpenSSL.framework
+- make OpenSSL.framework-watchOS

 Python iOS Support
 ==================